wangjohn/wangjohn.github.io/_posts/2013-08-07-isolated-namespaces.md

 end
 {% endhighlight %}

+# Motivation

+This post will discuss how namespace isolation works in the `isolate_namespace` method.
+But first of all, why am I looking at this?
+It's related to my GSOC project to restructure railties.
+The restructuring requires that I eliminate global configurations and instead make them configurations that can coexist with multiple applications.

+The ability of `isolate_namespace` to change the namespace of an entire module does something that is very similar to removing global configuration, so studying this method should give a lot of insight for my project.

 # Overview of Namespace Isolation

 The Rails [documentation][docs] provides a good description of what namespace isolation actually accomplishes.
 The main things are: